Categorical Koszul duality: Koszul duality for categories

 \subsection{The bar construction for semialgebras}

 We will now generalize the bar-cobar adjunction in order to extend it to dg categories.

 The natural generality in which the Koszul adjunction holds is the category of split semialgebras on one side and that of split curved coalgebras on the other, see Definitions \ref{def:semialgebrasplit} and \ref{def:semicoalgebraworking}.
+We will thus first prove the adjunction in this case before specialising to dg categories and pointed curved coalgebras.

 Note that when a `ground' cosemisimple coalgebra $R$ is fixed and finite-dimensional (and so gives rise by dualization to a semisimple finite-dimensional algebra), then this adjunction, in the augmented and noncurved case, was considered in \cite{vandenBergh15}.
 However, in order for it to be applicable to dg categories, it is essential to work over non-fixed, possibly infinite-dimensional, cosemisimple coalgebras.

 We would like to define a reduced bar construction following Section 6.1 of \cite{Positselski11}.
 However, it is technically easier to begin with the non-reduced bar construction.